Best-Reviewed Marvel Movies, According to Rotten Tomatoes

 In Hollywood, a film’s reception and its box office performance don’t always line up.
-For movies in the Marvel Cinematic Universe (MCU), this relationship is often skewed, with some higher-grossing films ending up with worse reviews and ratings.
+But the Marvel Cinematic Universe (MCU) is an entirely different animal.
+Avengers: Endgame, which broke multiple box office records in its opening weekend, has earned high praise from critics, making it one of the two best reviewed MCU films of all time.

-But, though critics don’t always cheer for superheroes, Marvel movies aren’t poorly-rated by any means.
-Each of the 20 films released in the MCU thus far is rated above 65 percent on Rotten Tomatoes, an aggregator for TV and movie criticism which scales out of 100 percent.
-As many as 18 of the 20 MCU movies are actually “certified fresh,” a ranking for which requirements include a steady score of 75 percent or higher.
+Though critics don’t always cheer for superheroes, Marvel movies on the whole aren’t poorly-rated by any means.
+Each of the 23 films released in the MCU thus far is rated above 65 percent on Rotten Tomatoes, an aggregator for TV and movie criticism which scales out of 100 percent.
+As many as 21 of the 23 MCU movies are actually “certified fresh,” a ranking for which requirements include a steady score of around 75 percent or higher.

 With this year’s groundbreaking Oscar nomination of Black Panther for Best Picture, critical reception of MCU movies could only be growing from here.
-How this spring’s new additions, Captain Marvel and Avengers: Endgame, will compare, is definitely something to watch.
+As Disney prepares its next phase of Marvel films, how the Black Widow origin story and other new movies will fare with critics is something to watch.

 In the meantime, here are the best-reviewed and highest-rated Marvel movies in the MCU, according to Rotten Tomatoes.